Gordon999/Pi-MP3_Player/README.md

 Clicking 'next A-Z' will step through the artists from A to Z, showing the first one for each letter.
 To select other Artists with the same starting letter use ARTIST >.

 You can also generate .m3u files.
 Choose the album or track from ALLTracks.m3u ( or other m3u playlist when you have more), enter a name for the .m3u list (if you don't it will make a name based on date & time), then press either 'ADD track to .m3u' or 'ADD album to .m3u'.
-You can now access the new playlist with the P-list buttons.
+Repeat process to add more tracks or albums.
+Click 'Stop Play' to clear .m3u field.You can now access the new playlist with the P-list buttons.

 'ADD P-List to .m3u' will allow you to make larger .m3us from other m3us, or you can DELETE a .m3u file, enter the name and press the 'DEL .m3u' button.
 Note you CANNOT DELETE the ALLTrack.m3u or ADD it to another list.